Microsoft CONFIRMS major Windows 11 upgrades – movable Taskbar, less AI clutter, fewer update interruptions, more

 For years, the software giant has said it is listening, but this time it actually seems to be.
 The tone of this message is different.
 It’s less about introducing entirely new ideas and more about refining what already exists and fixing what you (the user) have been asking about for years.

 One of the clearest examples is the addition of Taskbar repositioning.
 When Windows 11 first launched, the company redesigned the Taskbar from scratch, omitting many legacy features.
-Since then, it’s been a daily frustration for many users, who have had to resort to third-party tools to mimic the experience.
+Since then, it’s been a daily source of frustration for many users, who have had to resort to third-party tools to replicate the experience.

 Microsoft is now reversing course, bringing back the ability to place the Taskbar at the top or along the sides of the screen, and the company even shared a glimpse of this.